Using "Shapes" in Your Word Document

 Below is an example that uses the three basic shapes to annotate an old map.
 The 1910 map of Chicago was cropped and inserted into a Word Document.
-It was placed in the background (sent to back) and lines, rectangles, arrows and simple text boxes where place over the map.
+It was placed in the background (sent to back) and lines, rectangles, arrows, and simple text boxes were placed over the map.
 Here are some highlights:

 - A rectangle shape outlines the 24th Precinct.
 There is no fill, the line color is a blue tone and dashed.

-- Two lines where used to mark the route of the, present day, Eisenhower Expressway.
-They where changed to a red tone and also dashed with a different dash size.
+- Two lines were used to mark the route of the present-day, Eisenhower Expressway.
+They were changed to a red tone and also dashed with a different dash size.

 - Two other shapes, a Star and a Circle where added, with fill left in, to mark the location of two places.